kbpate10/b2b-sales-pipeline-intelligence/README.md

 ## Problem Statement

-Most sales analytics projects stop at basic reporting: total revenue, deals closed, quota attainment.
-These numbers tell you what happened, not why it happened or where the business is leaking money.

 B2B sales teams lose deals at predictable points in the pipeline, carry stale opportunities that will never close, and misattribute rep performance to individual skill when territory quality is the real driver.
 Without granular funnel analysis, ops teams make coaching decisions and headcount calls based on incomplete information.

 This project builds a full pipeline intelligence layer on top of raw CRM data, covering funnel conversion, rep performance normalization, deal scoring, and cohort analysis, using production-grade tooling that mirrors how modern data teams operate.